Managing International Relations

 1) an introductory unit delivered via MOOC (Massive Online Open Course)

 2) a full and complete E-learning course - Entroll till September 13th (noon)!

 Those who choose to enroll in Part 2 (September) will be given access also to all the materials delivered via MOOC in Part 1.

 Dates: June 14th – July 18th

 Part One (MOOC) will provide:

 Introduction – Managing international relations

 What is the profile of a manager in international relations?
 What knowledge and skills are needed to manage international relations?

 Module 1 - International scenario of the 21st century

-How is the international system changing and what are the main challenges we are facing?
+How is the international context changing and what are the main challenges we are facing?